John Kochurov: America

 Having expressed the desire to be a missionary priest in the United States, Kochurov was soon transferred and became the first permanent priest at St. Vladimir's Church in Chicago.
 This parish was later to become the Holy Trinity Cathedral.
+He took on this post in 1895.
 As St. Vladimir's parish did not yet have their own building, his first major project was construction of the church building.
 Under the guidance of Bishop Tikhon, later Patriarch Tikhon of Moscow and saint, Kochurov enlisted the services of the noted architect Louis Sullivan to design the church.
 To finance the project, Kochurov sought and obtained donations from Tsar Nicholas II as well as from a few Americans, notably Harold Fowler McCormick and Charles R. Crane who was the American ambassador to China.
 Construction of the church began in April 1902 and was completed the next year for the consecration by Bishop Tikhon.

 Kochurov devoted much effort to aiding the establishment of other parishes in the Chicago area.
 He performed the first service for the future Archangel Michael Orthodox Church in southwest Chicago.
-In the Chicago area he was active in the formation of the parishes in Madison, Streator, and Joliet (all in Illinois), as well as aiding the parishes in Buffalo, NY, and Hartshorne, OK.
+In the Chicago area he was active in the formation of the parishes in Madison, Streator, and Joliet (all in Illinois), as well as aiding the parishes in Buffalo, New York, and Hartshorne, Oklahoma.

 His presence at the consecration of an Episcopalian (aka Anglican) bishop long predates the anathema against ecumenism of 1982 and does not fall under it.

 On the social side of parish life, he, with Alexis Toth, was influential in the establishment of a major Orthodox mutual aid society that provided support for the many newly arrived immigrants.
 He also translated religious texts into English, looking to the time when the church in America would consist of English-speaking members.
 Before his return to Russia, Kochurov helped to organize the first All-American Council that was held in Mayfield, Pennsylvania, in 1907.

+He was made an archpriest on 6 May 1906 and then became dean of the New York area.